 Why might I consider an inheritance loan?

-There are several legitimate reasons for wanting to get an advance on your inheritance:
+There are several legitimate reasons for wanting to get an advance or loan backed by your inheritance:

 What should I watch out for?